Publish your Launch Property

 - Open the dropdown and select Build and Publish to Production :

 - Click the Publish in the dialog box:

 - The library will now appear in the Published column:

 Again, notice that the Production environment uses a Launch reference in the Core Configuration, as highlighted in the screenshot below.
-If you use a different workspace for your Staging app, you would need to make sure that this workspace has all of the Pods and app updates that you made throughout this tutorial.
+If you use a different project for your Production app, you would need to make sure that this project has all of the app updates that you made throughout this tutorial.

 The next time you make changes to your Launch configuration you will need to create a new Library in the Development environment.
 Remember, that adding and removing extensions will require updates to the app itself.
 Be careful about keeping your Launch environments and app code in sync with each other to avoid issues.